ReagentX/imessage-exporter/imessage-exporter/README.md

         If omitted, the default directory is ~/imessage_export

 -s, --start-date <YYYY-MM-DD>
-        The start date filter.
+        The start date filter
         Only messages sent on or after this date will be included

 -e, --end-date <YYYY-MM-DD>
-        The end date filter.
+        The end date filter
         Only messages sent before this date will be included

 -l, --no-lazy
         Do not include `loading="lazy"` in HTML export `img` tags